Collins Street, Melbourne: Noteworthy businesses

 Two theatres, the Athenaeum and Regent theatres, are both located on Collins Street.
 These theatres host Australian and international productions and live performances throughout the year.

 There are many hotels located on Collins Street, with major hotels including the Sofitel Melbourne on Collins, The Grand Hyatt Melbourne, The Westin Melbourne, W Hotel Melbourne, Novotel Melbourne on Collins and the InterContinental Melbourne at Rialto.

 The Melbourne Club, a prestigious private social club established in the 19th century is located in renaissance revival style buildings designed by Leonard Terry and built in 1845.

 The Liberal Party of Australia's Victorian division is located within Emirates House at 257 Collins Street.

 The Reserve Bank of Australia's Victorian branch is located on Collins Street.
 Its 1960 buildings were once the national office for the bank.
 Australian financial services group Macquarie are located within the luxury 80 Collins precinct.
-Similarly, most global investment banks with a presence in Melbourne, such as Goldman Sachs and Lazard, have their headquarters located on Collins Street.
+Similarly, most global financial institutions with a presence in Melbourne, such as Goldman Sachs and Lazard, have their headquarters located on Collins Street.
 The majority are located within the prestigious 101 Collins Street, contributing to the reputation that Collins Street enjoys to this day.

 Nauru House is notable for being the last offshore investment owned by the people of Nauru.
 It was sold in 2004.